letphil/js-course/lessons/intro/README.md

 - it is used for web pages to add interactivity

-- it is also used i non-browser environments, in the server with Node.js and others
+- it is also used in non-browser environments, in the server with Node.js and others

 ```